 The site is now owned and managed by the National Trust.

-Further north along the coast is what may have been the capital of the 6th Century Kingdom of East Angles, which lasted until 918 when it was incorporated into the Kingdom of England.
+Further north along the coast is what may have been the capital of the 6th century kingdom of East Angles, which lasted until AD 918 when it was incorporated into the kingdom of England.
 Today, the village of Dunwich is home to less than 200 people.

 It was originally an important international port, with over 3000 residents recorded in the Domesday Book of 1086.
 However, a series of devastating storms in the 13th century ravaged the town and most of the historic buildings.
-The ruins of the monastery, Greyfriars survive as does the solitary grave of Jacob Forster who died in 1796.
-The surrounding graves were lost to the sea but his remains on the cliff edge.
+The ruins of the monastery, Greyfriars survives.
+As does the solitary grave of Jacob Forster, who died in 1796; the surrounding graves were lost to the sea but his remains on the cliff edge.